tenzir/tenzir/web/docs/understand-vast/architecture/components.md

 for horizontal scaling.
 Only a few components are singletons where at most one instance can exist, e.g., because they guard access to an underlying resource.

-The diagram below illsutrates VAST's key components in the dataflow between
+The diagram below illustrates VAST's key components in the dataflow between
 them:

 ![Components](/img/components.light.png#gh-light-mode-only)
 ![Components](/img/components.dark.png#gh-dark-mode-only)

 By convention, we use ALL-CAPS naming for actor components and represent them as circles.
 Red circles are singletons and blue circles multi-instance actors.
+We also did not show process boundaries in this diagram, as the actor model allows us to [draw them flexibly](actor-model#flexible-distribution), based on the requirements of the deployment environment.

 ## Singleton Components